 Born in New York City, Melissa lived around the states with her loving parents and younger brother, until settling in Florida for most of her childhood.
 During high school, she was the over-achieving senior class president, yearbook editor and prom queen all while also being on the swim team.
 College brought her to her adoptive hometown of Atlanta, where she graduated with honors from Georgia State University with a bachelor’s degree in journalism and a minor in theater.

-Dog loving, pizza devouring, and always up for entertaining, she is also the co-owner of The Goods Inc. with her longtime partner Kenny Alfonso (kennyalfonso.com).
+Dog loving, pizza devouring, and always up for entertaining, she is also the co-owner of The Goods Inc with her partner Kenny Alfonso (kennyalfonso.com).